Skip to main content

 There are several levels of how to implement serial number tracking.

-• It is possible that components have serial numbers, and you additionally trace which individual components were used in specific products.
+• Assigning serial numbers only to components, tracking which individual components were used in specific products.

 This information will provide a clear overview of each item’s status, location, and history.
-When dealing with large quantities of products with serial numbers, it would also be feasible to use barcodes and barcode scanners.
+When dealing with large quantities of products with serial numbers, it would also be feasible to use barcodes and barcode scanners, or even RFID tags.

 Quality inspections can be performed to check the conformity to standards of your raw materials, WIP inventory, and finished goods.
 This implies that definite specifications have been set for each SKU inspected in order for the tangible item to be compared to the ideal one.